spinecone/build-a-bot-workshop/what_is_a_twitter_bot.md

 # Why should I make one?
 Because of their simplicity, bots are a fun project for both programmers looking for a creative outlet and creative people wanting to expand their programming skills.

 Traditional programming education does not usually allow for much creative expression.
+As aspiring programmers, we are often told that it is in our best interests (professionally, academically, etc.) to work on projects that can serve as a portfolio and teach us about software development.
+But what kind of projects?